What are the 4 subfields of anthropology and what do each of them do?

 -can show us how/when/why systems change.

-eg. changes in family size, prevalence of divorce, increased number of unmarried adults due to economic pressures, urbanization, migration, etc.
+eg. changes in family size, the prevalence of divorce, increased number of unmarried adults due to economic pressures, urbanization, migration, etc.

 -We have to be careful about the ethnocentric assumptions of these theories.